viniciusna/viniciusna/README.md

 :electron: I have a bachelor's degree in physics from Universidade Federal de Minas Gerais (UFMG)

-:books: I'm currently studying full stack web development at Alpha EdTech and software engineering apprentice at CloudWalk, Inc.
+:books: I'm currently studying full stack web development at Alpha EdTech and software engineering intern at CloudWalk, Inc.

 :compass: I'm living in Ibirité-MG, Brazil